timotejroiko/discord.js-light/README.md

 ![Memory Usage](bench/mem.jpg)
 ![Network Usage](bench/net.jpg)

 As you can see, djs-shenanigans uses significantly less resources compared to discord.js v12 in this test case.
-Roughly 5-6x less memory 5-10x less cpu and 5-20x less network bandwidth.
+Roughly 5-6x less memory, 5-10x less cpu and 5-20x less network bandwidth.

 ## About